solo-io/gloo/docs/content/guides/traffic_management/listener_configuration/tcp_proxy.md

 gloo-system   tcp           5s
 ```

-The above gateway will be read in by Gloo, which will combine it with the other gateways into a Proxy resource.
+The above gateway will be read in by Gloo Edge, which will combine it with the other gateways into a Proxy resource.
 To make sure that the configuration has been translated properly run:

 ```shell script